-Chart 4 shows the growth of public debt over the period 1971-2006.
-Total public debt (including government guaranteed debt) to GDP (at market prices) rose from about 20% in 1971 to about 75.5% in 1994, accelerating sharply during the 1980s, as Government incurred large fiscal deficits.
-Between 1994 and 1999, when the country's access to external borrowing was limited, the debt-to-GDP ratio fell to approximately 64%, but rose to a high of 96.3% in 2005 before dipping to 91.3% in 2006.
+Chart 5 shows the growth of public debt over the period 1971-2006.
+Total public debt (including government guaranteed debt) to GDP (at market prices) rose from about 20 per cent in 1971 to about 75.5 per cent in 1994, accelerating sharply during the 1980s, as Government incurred large fiscal deficits.
+Between 1994 and 1999, when the country's access to external borrowing was limited, the debt-to-GDP ratio fell to approximately 64 per cent, but rose to a high of 96.3 per cent in 2005 before dipping to 91.3 per cent in 2006.

-2 These were the consumption tax, surcharge on luxury imports, stamp duty on imports, public entertainment tax, hotel and restaurants sales tax, service tax, tax on quarriable minerals, travel ticket tax and tax on overseas telephone calls.
+&lt;sup>3 These were the consumption tax, surcharge on luxury imports, stamp duty on imports, public entertainment tax, hotel and restaurants sales tax, service tax, tax on quarriable minerals, travel ticket tax and tax on overseas telephone calls.

-Chart 4: Total Public Debt-to-GDP Ratio
+Chart 5: Total Public Debt-to-GDP Ratio

 In Barbados, domestic debt has traditionally been the largest component of public debt, although its share has varied according to the emphasis placed on the main sources for financing public sector deficits.
-For instance, during the period 1978 to 1988, when Government borrowed heavily overseas for infrastructural development and balance of payments support, the ratio of domestic debt to total debt gradually declined from 76% to about 50%.
+For instance, during the period 1978 to 1988, when Government borrowed heavily overseas for infrastructural development and balance of payments support, the ratio of domestic debt to total debt gradually declined from 76 per cent to about 50 per cent.
 During this period, the stock of external debt rose almost ten-fold.
-However, between 1988 and 1999, Government reverted to domestic sources for the bulk of its deficit financing and the share of domestic debt rose sharply to over 72%.
+However, between 1988 and 1999, Government reverted to domestic sources for the bulk of its deficit financing and the share of domestic debt rose sharply to over 72 per cent.

 In addition, Government incurred large contingent liabilities in 1992 and 1994 when long-term debt instruments were issued to restructure the balance sheet of a public lending institution overburdened by the debt of the sugar industry.

-Ten years of moderate fiscal deficits, averaging about 1.5% between 1991 and 2000, gave way to a period of increasing deficits (averaging 3.8% of GDP) between 2001 and 2006 when Government intensified its capital works programme.
-Consequently, the debt-to-GDP ratio rose sharply from 64.4% in 1999 to 91.3% in 2006.
+Ten years of moderate fiscal deficits, averaging about 1.5 per cent between 1991 and 2000, gave way to a period of increasing deficits (averaging 3.8 per cent of GDP) between 2001 and 2006 when Government intensified its capital works programme.
+Consequently, the debt-to-GDP ratio rose sharply from 64.4 per cent in 1999 to 91.3 per cent in 2006.
 Is the debt profile sustainable?
 The work of Buiter (1985) and others have established an important relationship between the debt-GDP ratio, the primary budget balance and interest rates.
 Those studies suggest that in the absence of central bank financing and zero growth, stabilising the level of real debt requires government to run a primary surplus at least equal to the interest charges.
 In a growing economy, debt would become sustainable only if government runs high primary surpluses.

-Between 1991-2000, the Government of Barbados achieved an average primary surplus, equivalent to 3.2% of GDP.
-At the same time, interest charges amounted to an average of 4.7%.
-Over the period 2001-2006, the average primary surplus dropped to only 1.3% of GDP while interest charges amounted to 5% of GDP.
+Between 1991 and 2000, the Government of Barbados achieved an average primary surplus, equivalent to 3.2 per cent of GDP.
+At the same time, interest charges amounted to an average of 4.7 per cent.
+Over the period 2001-2006, the average primary surplus dropped to only 1.3 per cent of GDP while interest charges amounted to five per cent of GDP.
 This means that recent fiscal effort is not sufficient to maintain debt sustainability.
-Indeed, at this rate, the Government's declared policy of reducing the public debt to GDP ratio to around 60% could hardly be met, unless there is a deliberate policy action to increase the revenue yield or to cut back government spending.
+Indeed, at this rate, the Government's declared policy of reducing the public debt to GDP ratio to around 60 per cent could hardly be met, unless there is a deliberate policy action to increase the revenue yield or to cut back government spending.

-Chart 5: Primary Balance and Debt Charges
+Chart 6: Primary Balance and Debt Charges